 Technically, The Siq isn’t actually a gorge, as it was formed by tectonic forces which cause the rock to split down the middle.
 Following this, the flowing waters of the Wadi Musa came, and together with wind, the two elements smoothed the sandstone walls.
 Some of the walls are as high as 150m tall.

-The walk can take around 20 minutes at a moderate pace.
+The walk from start to finish can take around 20 minutes at a moderate pace.
 The best bit is when The Siq opens up dramatically to reveal The Treasury – it’s really quite something.
 Especially without crowds..

 Did you know Petra was only discovered by a Swiss scholar about 200 years ago?
-Whilst he was doing research and this is why it is called The Lost City.
+He was doing research in Jordan, and this is why it is called The Lost City.
 Can you even imagine stumbling across this!
+Petra was declared a UNESCO World Heritage site on December 6th 1985.

 The Treasury is one of the best preserved Nabatean temples in the world.
-It was designed in the 1st century BC to impress, and that it most definitely still does.
 Protected by a valley, the site was built to be sheltered from wind and rain from day one.

-The detailing on The Treasury is so ornate.
+The detailing on The Treasury is ornate.
 Make sure to spend some time to just stand, gaze and admire.
-The Treasury is actually crowned by a funerary urn, which – and this is very cool – conceals a pharaoh’s treasure, according to local legend.
+The Treasury is actually crowned by a funerary urn.
+This supposedly conceals a pharaoh’s treasure, according to local legend.
+However, so far nothing has been found.

 Prepare to be hassled by local traders and donkey owners quite a bit here at The Treasury.
 I found them incessant – almost to the point that it started to detract from the experience.